lxl66566/git-simple-encrypt/README.md

 - `git add -A` is automatically executed when encrypting, so make sure that `.gitignore` is handled properly.
 - Do not add files with `.zst`, `.enc` suffixes and folders containing them to the encrypted list.
 - To delete file/dir from encrypt list, edit `git_simple_encrypt.toml`.
+- encrypt/decrypt will keep the file metadata unchanged (unix permission and timestamp).

 ## Algorithm